 The SDSS photo pipeline generates a synthesized PSF image at the central position of each galaxy using a published tool of Read Atlas Images \footnote[1]{\url{http://www.sdss.org/dr7/products/images/read\_psf.html}}.
-We use this code and extracted PSF images in \textit{r}-band SDSS for each galaxy, separately.
-The PSF images required by GALFIT to convolve model images during fitting procedure.
+We use this code and extracted PSF images in the SDSS \textit{r}-band for each galaxy, separately.
+The PSF images are required by GALFIT to convolve model images during the fitting procedure.